siavcom/web-ones-technology/README.md

 - ANSI 99 standard SQL instructions.
 - SQL Server skills (MSSQL or/and Postgres).

-## > [!NOTE]:
+> [!NOTES]:
-- This framework is based on a SQL database.
+> This framework is based on a SQL database.
-- It's not complete yet.
+> It's not complete yet.
 If you require installation and use, let me know by mail or Skype siavcom@hotmail.com.
-- If you want a new feature, let me know by mail or Skype siavcom@hotmail.com.
+> If you want a new feature, let me know by mail or Skype siavcom@hotmail.com.
-- To use this Framework, you have to restore an initial SQL backup.
+> To use this Framework, you have to restore an initial SQL backup.
-- If you are a VFP programmer, clipper, dbase III or IV, this is the right option for programming on the web.
+> If you are a VFP programmer, clipper, dbase III or IV, this is the right option for programming on the web.
-- If you have a question, let me know by mail or Skype siavcom@hotmail.com.
+> If you have a question, let me know by mail or Skype siavcom@hotmail.com.
-- I can help you if you want to use this framework.
+> I can help you if you want to use this framework.
-- I use Linux (Ubuntu 22.04, Ubuntu 24.04) and Windows 10 to make this project.
+> I use Linux (Ubuntu 22.04, Ubuntu 24.04) and Windows 10 to make this project.

-### About
+# About
 - I'm an old FOX programmer with a lot of experience in VFP design and programming, MSSQL, and Postgres databases.

 - Author: